microsoft/vscode/CONTRIBUTING.md

 The VS Code project is distributed across multiple repositories.
 Try to file the issue against the correct repository.
 Check the list of [Related Projects](https://github.com/Microsoft/vscode/wiki/Related-Projects) if you aren't sure which repo is correct.

 Can you recreate the issue even after [disabling all extensions](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension)?
-If you find the issue is caused by an extension you have installed, please file an issue on the extension's repo directly.
+If you find the issue is caused by an extension you installed, please file an issue on the extension's repo directly.

 ### Look For an Existing Issue